m-Py/must-link-anticlustering/README.md

 This repository contains additional documentation, code and data for the manuscript

-"Anticlustering for Sample Allocation To Minimize Batch Effects"

-It available as preprint from [bioRxiv](https://doi.org/10.1101/2025.03.03.641320)
+"Anticlustering for Sample Allocation To Minimize Batch Effects", available as preprint from [bioRxiv](https://doi.org/10.1101/2025.03.03.641320).

 It also has the code for the [anticlust Shiny App](https://anticlust.org) that was first described in that paper.